BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Barcelona if I want great weather but fewer crowds?
+When is the absolute best time to visit Barcelona if I want to avoid the biggest crowds but still enjoy great weather?

 I want to experience authentic Catalan food.
-Where should I look?
+Where should I go, and what should I try?

 How many days do you need in Barcelona, Spain?